CloudEngineHub/TactAR_APP/Docs/User_Guide.md

 5. Once calibration is complete, press the `X` button on the left controller and the `A` button on the right controller simultaneously to exit the calibration process.

 ### 6. Control the Robotic Arm
+Make sure that both VR controllers are held in your hands and can be tracked by Quest3.
 - **Left Arm Control:**
   - Hold the side trigger on the left controller.
     - Move hand to control the position of the robot end-effector